 We pride ourselves on being a volunteer organization.
 That doesn’t mean that we only prepare the pastry and stuff envelopes.
 It means that we, as volunteers, write our own speeches, our own articles, organize major events, meet with directors of other organizations and heads of state and prime ministers and even our own U.S. president.
 Professionals don’t do this for us, we are the professionals.

 I did finally agree that I would proudly bear the name of bubbe.
-But I also decided to take the responsibility to give it the image that I want it to have.
+But I also decided to take the responsibility to give it the image that Iwant it to have.
 For me it is a bubbe who cooks a little less and is out of the house a little more.
 I would like to think of myself as doting and loving, but in my own way.
-And especially, as we begin the 101styear of the Boston Chapter of Hadassah, I proudly extol my grandmother’s Hadassah.
-Not the grandmother that I thought I knew, but the grandmother who was – the Henrietta Szold-type grandmother as a younger, vibrant woman who began a movement that in the last century and beyond is changing the world one person at a time.
+And especially, as we begin the second century of the Boston Chapter of Hadassah, I proudly extol my grandmother’s Hadassah.
+Not the grandmother that I thought I knew, but the grandmother who was – the Henrietta Szold-type grandmother, a younger, vibrant woman who began a movement that is changing the world one person at a time.
 I invite you to be that Hadassah woman.